 Every driver who operates a vehicle on the roads in Pennsylvania are required to have car insurance.
 Unfortunately, not every driver abides by this rule and runs the risk of serious financial penalties if caught.
 The state of Pennsylvania requires each driver to purchase a minimum of $5,000 for medical benefits, $15,000 for bodily injury (per person), $30,000 bodily injury per accident and $5,000 for property damage.
 These medical benefits and liability insurance coverages required by each driver are designed to cover the driver and any passenger in their car or the other car in the event of an accident.
 Without this minimum insurance, if a driver were to get in a car accident, they would have to pay out of pocket for any damages.
+If you have been injured in an accident, contact our Philadelphia car accident attorneys at Anapol Weiss today.

 How Uninsured Drivers are Identified